layardaputra/catalog-interview-project/README.md

 ## Usage

-(Continue with the usage instructions as provided in the original README)

-Adding the step to copy the environment file ensures that you have the necessary environment variables set for your application to work correctly.

 ### Create a New Product

 To create a new product, you can use the following `curl` command as an example: